For the newcomers, It may not be immediately apparent why the clinch is such a crucial aspect of this sport.

 Clinching is one of the Muay Thai maneuvers that many people, especially beginners, struggle with because you need to know how to use your strength efficiently and where exactly to position yourself and your limbs.

 But like any other technique, you can master it by investing in lots of practice and consistency.
-Here are some pointers to get you started in improving your clinch game.
+Consider these tips to enhance your skills in the clinch.

 1. Your hips and legs have to be in a right position